xiangcatherine/ruby-object/README.md

 Inside this repo, in the folder `lib`, you'll find a file called `person.rb`.
 In that file define a Ruby class for creating Person objects;
-every Person object should have a name, an age, and a date of birth.
+every Person object should have

+-   a given name and surname
+-   a favorite food
+-   a catchphrase

 Then, in the root of this repo, open up a Ruby interpreter with `pry`.
 In the first line, run the command `require_relative 'lib/person.rb'`;